nerpatech/scopemate/README.md

 Introduction

-Scopemate.py is a Python script designed to take a screenshot of an oscilloscope, specifically the Rigol DS2000 series instruments, and store it on a PC.
+`scopemate.py` is a Python script designed to take a screenshot of an oscilloscope, specifically the Rigol DS2000 series instruments, and store it on a PC.
 The main purpose of this script is to simplify the process of capturing images of the oscilloscope's screen, which can be useful for documentation, analysis, or presentation.

 The script can declutter the image by masking out left and right tabs, top left corner, and trigger frequency indicator - either separately or all at once.
-Instrument information (brand, model, serial number, and firmware version), as well as calibration date and time, are automatically saved in a text chunk of the screenshot image file.
-Additionally, a comment can be provided via a command line argument.
-Auxiliary functions are available.
-See below for details.
+Instrument information (brand, model, serial number, and firmware version), as well as calibration date and time, can be saved in a text chunk of the screenshot image file.
+Additionally, a comment can be added on the screenshot and placed in a text chunk.

 Installation